JaynieA/membersList-email-parser/README.md

 Description
 -------------
-Email parser for Uneda Member List Emails.
-Parses emails received and inserts them into existing Microsoft Access Database
+Email parser for Member List Emails.
+Parses emails received and inserts them into existing Microsoft Access Database.

 Other Requirements to Run
 --------------